Light Almond Flour Muffins Recipe – 3 Varieties!

 - 1 teaspoon Baking Soda

-- ¼ teaspoon Kosher salt
+- 1/4 teaspoon Kosher salt

 - 3 Large Eggs, beaten

-- 8 ounces Fat Free Greek Yogurt
+- 8 ounces plain Greek Yogurt, (note 3)

 - 2 teaspoons Vanilla extract

-- ⅓ Cup Sliced Almonds Optional
+- 1/3 Cup Sliced Almonds, Optional

-- 1 Cup Blueberries Optional
+- 1 Cup Fresh Blueberries, Optional

-- Pre-heat the oven to 400F and line a 12 cup muffin pan with liners.
-Spray the inside of the liners with cooking spray.
+- Pre-heat the oven to 400F (200C) and line a 12 cup muffin pan with paper liners.

 Hubby and I are following a low carb (not keto) diet.
 We still have a sweet tooth and these moist easy muffins satisfy our cravings.
 Love experimenting with different flavor combinations.
 I do use different flavored low carb yogurt in place of the greek yogurt.
 Apple and cinnamon added to cinnamon yogurt, macadamia nuts and coconut added to vanilla yogurt.
 The possibilities are endless.